 Enjoy a Michelin-star dinner at the Yeatman

 End the day with a luxurious dinner at the Yeatman Gastronomic Restaurant.
-Two Michelin stars combined with the view of the Douro River make this one of the finest dining experiences in Porto.
+Two Michelin stars combined with the view of the Douro River make this a fine dining experience.
 Chef Ricardo Costa showcases the best of Portuguese ingredients in his tasting menu, which includes eight to 10 courses, with an option to add a wine pairing.